maxlinc/polytrix/docs/influences.md

 I've seen several compliance test suites, but the [JSON-LD suite](http://json-ld.org/test-suite/) is one of my favorites, including the [earl-report](https://github.com/gkellogg/earl-report) gem it uses to create reports.

-The main difference between Polytrix and JSON-LD's test suite (and similar compliance tests for other projects) is that JSON-LD is data-driven and Polytrix is driven by sample code.
-The JSON-LD approach is good for standards about a data format like JSON-LD, while Polytrix is more for testing the functional completeness of similar SDKs.
+The main difference between Crosstest and JSON-LD's test suite (and similar compliance tests for other projects) is that JSON-LD is data-driven and Crosstest is driven by sample code.
+The JSON-LD approach is good for standards about a data format like JSON-LD, while Crosstest is more for testing the functional completeness of similar SDKs.

 ## Codecademy

 Codecademy's [Course Creation](http://www.codecademy.com/docs/creation) documentation explains how they test code samples written in different languages.
-You can think of Polytrix as serving a similar function to Codecademy's [Submission Tests](http://www.codecademy.com/docs/submission_tests), with two important differences:
+You can think of Crosstest as serving a similar function to Codecademy's [Submission Tests](http://www.codecademy.com/docs/submission_tests), with two important differences:

-- Polytrix aims for a single submission test for all languages: so could share a "Hello, world!" submission correctness test for Ruby, Java, and PHP.
+- Crosstest aims for a single submission test for all languages: so could share a "Hello, world!" submission correctness test for Ruby, Java, and PHP.
-- Polytrix is being used for automated test suites where the code submissions are pre-written and repeatedly tested, though creating a course with Polytrix may be possible.
+- Crosstest is being used for automated test suites where the code submissions are pre-written and repeatedly tested, though creating a course with Crosstest may be possible.

 This of course has some limitations.
-Since Polytrix is polyglot, we generally test only the effect of running the sample and not the syntax.
-Polytrix is not suitable for testing each variation when [there's more than one way to do it](http://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it), but you can use it to test that at least one way is possible.
+Since Crosstest is polyglot, we generally test only the effect of running the sample and not the syntax.
+Crosstest is not suitable for testing each variation when [there's more than one way to do it](http://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it), but you can use it to test that at least one way is possible.